How To Start a Successful Blog and Make Money In 2024

-This is where you’ll be spending a lot of time the upcoming weeks.
-I know, it might seem overwhelming at first, but you’ll get the hang of it before you know it.
+This is where you’ll spend a lot of time in the upcoming weeks.
+I know it might seem overwhelming initially, but you’ll get the hang of it before you know it.

 Your WordPress dashboard looks something like this:

 Media: if you want to upload images to your blog, this is where you need to be.
-Upload your images in the library to use them for your posts or your about page.
+Upload your pictures in the library to use them for your posts or your about page.